Last updated: May 2026 (v2)

 Essential cookies (always on).
 This website uses strictly necessary cookies for authentication (the encrypted cl_session session cookie), CSRF protection, and to remember your cookie-consent decision so we don't prompt you twice.
 Under ePrivacy Directive Art.
 5(3), consent is not required for strictly-necessary cookies.
 We do not use any advertising cookies, ever.

 Analytics (opt-in only).
 On your first visit you will see a cookie consent banner.
-We will not load any analytics scripts or set any analytics cookies until you accept.
+Analytics scripts and cookies are not loaded until you accept.
 If you accept analytics, we use PostHog (EU instance, eu.posthog.com) to record pageview and page-leave events.
-We have explicitly disabled PostHog's automatic click / form / URL-change capture (the autocapture feature) and session recording, so the data we collect is limited to which pages you visit and when.
-For anonymous visitors no person profile is created (person_profiles: ‘identified_only’).
-You can withdraw consent at any time by clicking “Cookie Preferences” in the footer or in your dashboard settings; once withdrawn, we call posthog.reset() to clear any cached identity.
+Automatic click, form and URL-change capture as well as session recording are disabled.
+For visitors who have accepted analytics, a pseudonymous browser profile (UUID + GeoIP-derived country code) is created to enable reach and retention analytics; no name, email or IP address is stored in this profile.
+Consent can be withdrawn at any time via “Cookie Preferences” in the footer or in dashboard settings.

 We rely on a small set of subprocessors for hosting, error tracking, analytics, transactional email, billing, and authentication.
 Each is contractually bound under GDPR Art.
 28 to process personal data only on our documented instructions.